Baratza Encore vs Capresso Infinity vs OXO Brew 2026, Which Wins

 FAQ

 Yes, but only when it's new.
-After 6-12 months, inconsistency creeps in.
-You'll start noticing some shots taste bitter, others sour.
-That's the burrs dulling unevenly.
+After 6-12 months of daily use, inconsistency creeps in.
+You'll start noticing some cups taste bitter while others taste sour.
+That's the burrs dulling unevenly, creating a mix of fine and coarse particles in the same dose.

 Is Capresso a real brand?

 Yes.
-Capresso makes coffee equipment (grinders, espresso machines).
+Capresso has been making coffee equipment since 1994 (grinders, espresso machines, drip brewers).
 They're not a scam.
-They're just a budget brand that cuts corners on burr material and motor cooling.
+They're a budget brand that competes on price by using cheaper materials and shorter-life components.

 Is there a Capresso model better than the Infinity Plus?

-Capresso makes a few models, but they all compete in the budget segment.
+Capresso makes several models, but they all compete in the budget segment.
 None outperform the Encore at the same price.
-If you need better than budget, jump to Baratza Virtuoso+ ($250) instead.
+If you want better than the Encore, jump to the Baratza Virtuoso+ ($250) for M2 burrs and digital timer.

 Keep Reading